 It’s worth mentioning that most security issues happen at nighttime.
-Although you can learn all the things about flying a drone at night, it is still a much better idea to invest in a thermal camera for your drone.
+Although you can learn all the things-to-know-about-flying-a-drone-at-night, it is still a much better idea to invest in a thermal camera for your drone.
 They are not that expensive anymore, and you will get the ability to see in difficult weather conditions, through smoke, or even vegetation.
 Improved vision is clearly another of the advantages of using drones for surveillance.

 Thanks to the quality of the camera, drones can see better than humans.